The robotic, automated workforce

 - Higher incomes increase demand for jobs throughout the economy, including in ways that are not directly linked to technology.
 For example, the share of workers in leisure and hospitality in the United States has steadily trended upward as household incomes have risen, enabling people to afford more restaurants and travel.

-A few weeks later, A3 (the Association for Advancing Automation) published their response to the article from the perspective of an organization advocating for robotic research and development.
+A few weeks later, A3 (the Association for Advancing Automation) published its response to the article from the perspective of an organization advocating for robotic research and development.

 – the Association for Advanced Automation